 - Valid Texas Teaching Certificate.

-- Satisfactory completion of the Texas Examination of Educator Standards (TExES) for School Counselors.
+- A passing score on the Texas Examination of Educator Standards (TExES) for School Counselors.

 |EDPC 5310||Applied Research Design for Ed||3|

 |EDPC 5320||Lifestyle & Career Development||3|

 |EDPC 5332||Prog Eval in School Counseling||3|

 |EDPC 5335||Prin of Appraisal & Assessment||3|